What to Research Before a Job Interview

 This is the highest-impact research because interviewers will measure you against these expectations.

 Understand where the company is heading and the operational context for the role.
-This includes business model, funding or financial health, strategic initiatives, and recent news.
+This includes business model, funding or financial health, strategic initiatives and recent news.

 • Translate this context into how the role supports the strategy.
-For example, if the company is expanding into a new region, explain how your cross-border experience supports faster market entry.
+For example: if the company is expanding into a new region, explain how your cross-border experience supports faster market entry.

-Priority 3 — Team, Interviewers, and Stakeholders
+Priority 3 — Team, Interviewers & Stakeholders

-• Find interviewers on LinkedIn and review their roles, tenure, and content they share.
+• Find interviewers on LinkedIn and review their roles, tenure and content they share.
 Look for common professional language or projects you can reference.

-• Map the likely stakeholders for the role: direct manager, peer functions, cross-functional partners, and internal clients.
+• Map the likely stakeholders for the role: direct manager, peer functions, cross-functional partners and internal clients.

 • Prepare two types of stories: contributions to your immediate team and examples of cross-functional influence.

-Priority 4 — Company Culture and Values
+Priority 4 — Company Culture & Values

-Culture fit is often a shorthand for predictability: can you work in this environment and thrive?
+Culture-fit is often a shorthand for predictability: can you work in this environment and thrive?

-• Read the careers page, team bios, and social media to see how they present culture.
-Pay attention to concrete indicators: leadership transparency, flexible work practices, or visible celebration of learning.
+• Read the careers page, team bios and social media to see how they present culture.
+Pay attention to concrete indicators: leadership transparency, flexible work practices or visible celebration of learning.

 This helps you decide whether to accept an offer and frame your questions about day-to-day life in the role.

-Priority 5 — Industry Landscape and Competitors
+Priority 5 — Industry Landscape & Competitors

 You should be conversant about market dynamics that affect the role and company.